 This page provides an overview of the Requester Pays feature for Cloud Storage.
-To learn how to set up and use this feature, see Using Requester Pays.

 Whenever a user accesses a Cloud Storage resource such as a bucket or object, there are charges associated with making and executing the request.
 Such charges include:

-Network charges for reading the data.
+Network usage charges for reading the data.

-Normally, the project owner of the resource is billed for these access charges; however, if the requester provides a billing project with their request, the requester's project is billed instead.
+Normally, the project owner of the resource is billed for these charges; however, if the requester provides a billing project with their request, the requester's project is billed instead.
 With Requester Pays enabled on your bucket, you can require requesters to include a billing project in their requests, thus billing the requester's project.
 Enabling Requester Pays is useful, for example, if you have a lot of data you want to make available to users, but you don't want to be charged for their access to that data.

 Charges not covered